Marilyn Suiter

-Marilyn J. Suiter is a geologist whose professional career has spanned teaching, working the oil and gas industry and public services.
-In her leadership roles at both the American Geosciences Institute and the National Science Foundation, Suiter has worked over decades to increase the ethnic diversity of the geosciences.
+Marilyn J. Suiter was a geologist whose professional career has spanned teaching, working the oil and gas industry and public services.
+In her leadership roles at both the American Geosciences Institute and the National Science Foundation, Suiter worked over decades to increase the ethnic diversity of the geosciences.
+She died in August 2025.

 Background

 Suiter started her undergraduate studies at Franklin & Marshall College as a Physics major and switched to geosciences because she found the interdisciplinary nature of geology more challenging and satisfying.
 After earning her BS degree, Suiter taught sciences for grades 5–12 in the Philadelphia public school system (1970-1977).
 She worked for the United States Geological Survey for four years before starting her MS studies at Wesleyan University.
 After earning her MS in earth science in 1981, Suiter worked in the oil and gas industry for Cities Service Oil and Gas in the early 1980s.

 During the oil price crash of the mid 1980s, Suiter decided to leave the oil and gas industry.
 From 1987 to 1997, Suiter held several positions within the American Geosciences Institute, including director of Special Education Programs, director of Education and Human Resources, and director of Human Resources and Career Development.
 At the American Geosciences Institute, Suiter also led the Minority Participation Program, which was created to address the lack of ethnic diversity in the geosciences and which awards scholarships to under-represented American geoscience students every year.

 Since Suiter started working for the National Science Foundation in 1998, she has led several programs within NSF that foster geosciences education and diversity.
 Suiter currently serves as a program director in NSF's Division of Human Resource Development.